keeping a puppy safe, German Rottweiler puppies for sale, Rottweiler

 Puppies love to chew and toys and clothing are typical favorites.
 Your

-child’s bedroom and playroom should be off limits unless the puppy can be
+child’s bedroom and playroom should be off limits unless the puppy can

 This area of the house poses its own risks.
-Bathroom trashcans, especially
+Bathroom trashcans,

-to ingest may not seem “choice,” remember that puppies
+what they choose to ingest may not seem “choice,” remember that puppies

 are not too picky.
 Immediately discard any bulky bathroom items, such as

 sanitary supplies, to the outdoor trashcan.
 Dirty clothes should not be

 left lying around and towels need to be kept out of reach.
 Medications

 should be safely stored away and toilet lids down if toilet bowl

 want your puppy drinking from the toilet?)